spamegg1/unix-sml/README.md

 The top part on page 103 still does not work.
 This code is supposed to be directly taken from the `Unix` structure; the code must have changed a lot since then, since I could not find it in the source code or the documentation.
 The `openOutFD` and `openInFD` functions don't exist anymore; they were probably renamed to `openOut` and `openIn`.

-`TextIO.mkInstream` does not accept `NONE` as its second argument, though.
+`TextIO.StreamIO.mkInstream` does not accept `NONE` as its second argument, though.
 The type-checker wants a `TextIO.StreamIO.vector` which, in this case, [is a `string`!](https://smlfamily.github.io/Basis/stream-io.html#SIG:STREAM_IO.vector:TY) The correct version is now

 ```sml
 fun openInFD(name: string, fd: Posix.IO.file_desc): TextIO.instream =